Health Topics

 - Other blood vessel diseases

 Lipoprotein (a) particles are stickier than other types of LDL particles, so they may be more likely to cause blockages and blood clots in your arteries.
-As a result, high levels of lipoprotein (a) may mean you have a very high risk for heart disease, stroke, and other serious conditions related to blockages and blood clots in your arteries.
+As a result, high levels of lipoprotein (a) may mean you have a high risk for heart disease, stroke, and other serious conditions related to blockages and blood clots in your arteries.

 A lipoprotein (a) blood test can give you a more accurate understanding of your risk than a routine cholesterol test that only measures your total LDL cholesterol level.
 That's because a routine cholesterol test may show that your LDL cholesterol level is "healthy," but if a large percentage of your LDL cholesterol is carried by lipoprotein (a) particles, your risk for heart disease and stroke could still be high.